tulz-app/frontroute/website/src/main/resources/doc/overview/index.md

 `concat` takes a list of alternative routes and returns a new route (lets call it `concat-route`):

-* if any of the alternative routes completes (or order) – `concat-route` will complete with the same result
+* if any of the alternative routes completes (in order) – `concat-route` will complete with the same result
 * if all the alternative routes reject – `concat-route` will reject as well

 ## Route completion